 - Endocarditis: an infection of the heart’s inner lining, typically involving the heart valves.

 - Valvular heart disease: damage to or a defect in one of the four heart valves.

 Symptoms of Heart Disease

-Symptoms can vary based on the type of heart disease, but many are common across and include:
+Symptoms can vary based on the type of heart disease, but many are common across all types.
+These include: